-- 4.2.8.2.1 NFPA 72 refers to Fire Alarm Control Units to describe a variety of panels.
-The use of Fire Alarm Panel (FACP) is a fire alarm control unit that has inputs and outputs and communicates with other FACPs. - 4.2.8.2.3 NFPA 72 allows fire alarm system speakers to be used for general paging and other nonemergency functions provided those functions do not interfere with the fire alarm or mass notification system function.
-Likewise, NFPA 72's sections on emergency communication systems establish the monitoring and reliability requirements for paging system to be used for emergency communication. - 4.3.1 ASME Boiler and Pressure Vessel Code, Section VIII, Rules for the Construction of Unfired Pressure Vessels, also provides applicable design guidance. - 4.4.1.1 NFPA 801 provides guidance for radioactive materials that may be applicable to DOE Radiological Facilities.
-Other hazardous materials are addressed by the International Fire Code, Chapter 27.
-Hazardous Materials are also addressed in Chapter 60 of NFPA 1 and various other NFPA Codes and Standards such as NFPA 400. - 4.4.1.3 Both NFPA 801 and NFPA 400 require the secondary containment of hazardous materials to have sufficient capacity to contain the volume of the largest vessel and the water from fire suppression activities.
-NFPA 801 requires a "credible" quantity of fire suppression water, as determined by the FHA, and states that this is not intended to be a worst case.
+39 4.4.1.1 Other hazardous materials are addressed in Chapter 27 of the IFC.
+Hazardous Materials are also addressed in Chapter 60 of NFPA 1 and in various NFPA Codes and Standards such as NFPA 400.

+40 4.4.1.3 Both NFPA 801 and NFPA 400 require the secondary containment of hazardous materials to have sufficient capacity to contain the volume of the largest vessel and the water from fire suppression activities.
+NFPA 801 requires a "credible" quantity of fire suppression water, as determined by the FHA, and states that this is not intended to be a worst-case scenario.
 NFPA 400 requires the sprinkler discharge to be from the minimum design area, the room area, or the storage area, whichever is smaller.
 For a diked or curbed vessel, the additional volume for the sprinkler discharge need only consider the sprinkler discharge density over the diked area.
 The design objective of both of standards is to prevent the spread of hazardous materials via the fire suppression water.
-The design basis for the secondary containment should be documented and incorporated into the pre-fire plans to facilitate emergency activities to minimize the spread of contaminated water - 4.4.1.5 Process confinement systems include the following: (1) ventilation systems; (2) gloveboxes; (3) material transfer systems that are enclosed; and, (4) piping systems with or without tanks.
+The design basis for the secondary containment should be documented and incorporated into the pre-fire plans to facilitate emergency activities to minimize the spread of contaminated water

+41 4.4.1.5 Process confinement systems include the following: (1) ventilation systems; (2) gloveboxes; (3) material transfer systems that are enclosed; and, (4) piping systems with or without tanks.
 The confinement system is to be designed to provide its safety function during, and following, design basis accidents, including design basis fires.
 Hazard Category 1, 2, and 3 nuclear facilities with uncontained radioactive material (as opposed to material determined by safety analysis to be adequately contained within drums, grout, or vitrified materials) should have the means to confine the uncontained radioactive materials to minimize their potential release in facility effluents during normal operations and during, and following, accidents (including firefighting water run-off or products of combustion from fire, such as smoke, particulates, etc.).
 The design to ensure continued confinement can only take credit for other safety systems, such as the fire suppression system, if they are designed to also survive the design basis accident and appropriately classified consistent with the confinement system.